 Child Protection issues should be reported according to the specific guidelines laid out in the Safeguarding and Child Protection Policy.
-This includes reporting any low-level concerns you may have about adults working in school (see Staff Code of Conduct) in line with statutory guidance Keeping children safe in education 2023.

-Any investigation into allegations of potential malpractice under this procedure will not influence, or be influenced by, any disciplinary or redundancy procedures that already affect an individual.
+Any investigation into allegations of potential malpractice under this procedure will not influence, or be influenced by, any disciplinary or redundancy procedures that already affects an individual.